Detroit vs. Everybody: Music and lyrics

 In a review of "Detroit vs. Everybody" for Rolling Stone, writer Kory Grow outlined that the song features "Several generations of the Motor City's most vital rhymers [revisiting] the struggle they rose above to break out of their hometown while still defending it", with lead artist Eminem reminiscing about his "pre-megastar days".
 The song has been described as "a rap rally cry for the Motor City", seeing the artists "defending [the city] against haters".
 The title of the song is taken from a clothing line founded by Detroit native Tommey Walker.

 Critical reception

 Media response to "Detroit vs. Everybody" was generally positive.
 Kory Grow of Rolling Stone awarded the single three out of five stars, describing the song as "an appropriately reflective coda" for Shady XV and praising the performances in particular of Eminem and Big Sean, the latter of whose verse he claimed "hits hardest".
 Complex writer Zach Frydenlund praised the track, claiming that it was "the most anticipated song" to be featured on Shady XV.
 David Jeffries of AllMusic likened the posse cut to "a Marvel vs. DC crossover", while a review by Barry Nicolson for the NME highlighted it alongside "Y'all Ready Know" by Slaughterhouse and "Down" by Yelawolf as a highlight of the record.

+Commercial performance

+In the United States, the single charted at number 42 on Billboard's Digital Song Sales chart and number 28 on the Hot R&B/Hip-Hop Songs chart, and peaked at number 8 on their Bubbling Under Hot 100 chart.
+In Australia, the single charted at number 86 on the Australian Recording Industry Association's Australian Singles Chart.
+In Canada, the single charted at number 7 on the Canadian Hot 100.